Terraform vs. Pulumi

 Pulumi provides dynamic providers that allow you to extend your system by creating new kinds of custom resources by directly coding CRUD operations for the new resource in your Pulumi program.
 This can be used to support new resource types in addition to performing complex integrations like database migrations, configuration management for virtual machines, and more, all orchestrated alongside your IaC workflows.
 Terraform does not have a direct equivalent to Dynamic Providers and would require writing complex and proprietary modules in order to build custom resources with CRUD operations.
 To learn more, see Dynamic Providers.

-Terraform uses the weak copyleft Mozilla Public License 2.0.
+Terraform uses the Business Source License 1.1.
 Conversely, Pulumi open-source projects use the permissive and business-friendly Apache License 2.0.
-This includes the core Pulumi repo, all of the open-source Pulumi resource providers (such as the Azure Native provider), conversion utilities like tf2pulumi, and other useful projects.
+This includes the core Pulumi repo, all of the open-source Pulumi resource providers (such as the Azure Native provider), and other useful projects.

 Infrastructure Reuse and Modularity